-Crystallography and blow pipe analysis; a study of the crystallographic, chemical, and physical characteristics of minerals and mineral determination by blow pipe methods.
+Crystallography and blow pipe analysis; a study of the crystallographic, chemical and physical characteristics of minerals and mineral determination by blow pipe methods.
 Classification of minerals.
-One lecture and six laboratory hours, per week.
-Prerequisites: Citematry 601: (Chemistry 801 for engineering students and science majors).
+One lecture and six laboratory hours per week.
+Prerequisite: Chemistry 601 (Chemistry 801 for engineering students and science majors; or chemistry 801 in advance or concurrently for engineering students and science majors with sophomore standing).

-Mineralogy (\$2) 217
+217 Mineralogy (\$2)